Israel strikes Beirut for the first time since a ceasefire ended the latest Israel-Hezbollah war

-BEIRUT, Lebanon (AP) — Israel has launched an attack on the Lebanese capital, Beirut, for the first time since a ceasefire ended the latest Israel-Hezbollah war in November.
+BEIRUT, Lebanon (AP) — Israel on Friday launched an attack on the Lebanese capital, Beirut, for the first time since a ceasefire ended the latest Israel-Hezbollah war in November.

-BEIRUT, Lebanon (AP) — Israel's army urgently warned people to evacuate parts of a Beirut suburb on Friday as it vowed to retaliate against strikes which it said were launched from Lebanon into northern Israel.

-Lebanon’s government ordered all schools and universities in Beirut’s southern suburb of Hadath to close for the day.
-In some parts of the southern suburbs, shooting could be heard warning people to leave their homes and many residents were seen fleeing the area in cars and on foot.

-A strike on Beirut would be the first time since a ceasefire took hold on Nov.
-27, 2024, between Israel and the Hezbollah militant group, although Israel has struck targets in southern Lebanon almost daily since then.
+The attack was the first strike on Beirut since a ceasefire took hold on Nov.
+27, 2024 between Israel and the Hezbollah militant group, although Israel has struck targets in southern Lebanon almost daily since then.

-Israel’s military warned people in a post on X in Arabic to evacuate buildings in Beirut’s southern suburbs, where Hezbollah has a strong presence.

-“You are located near facilities affiliated with Hezbollah,” it said alongside a map with buildings marked in red.
+After the strike, Israel’s army said it attacked a Hezbollah drone storage facility in the area of Dahiyeh, which it called a key Hezbollah stronghold.
+Israel said Hezbollah uses civilians as human shields and said it issued advanced warning for people to leave.

+The area struck is a residential and commercial area and is in close proximity to at least two schools.

 Hezbollah denied firing the rockets at northern Israel, and accused Israel of seeking a pretext to continue attacking Lebanon.